 Moving southwards, to another old stone town, Milparinka just forty kilometres further south.
 Gold was found there and as elsewhere the place grew fast and furious before expiring overnight.
 However just ten kilometres north west is Depot Glen, where, long before the gold, Sturt had to set up camp for six months waiting for the drought to break in 1845.
 Lieutenant Poole was left in charge of the depot while Sturt made his lunge northwards, reaching Eyre Creek as noted above.
 Poole perished of scurvy and is buried under a Beefwood tree (Grevillea striata) beside the banks of Evelyn Creek at Depot Glen.

+Our next brief stop was White Cliffs, an opal town, and the sort of wild place that draws Helen like a bee to honey and sends me scurrying in the opposite direction!
+We agreed (H under duress as it meant missing Friday night shindig at the pub) to push on aiming for Wilcannia on the Darling, a sepia postcard of a place where fame and fortune were brief, as the railways captured the trade in wool and wheat that used to reach Adelaide by river.
 Two of Charles Dickens’ sons finished up in Wilcannia.
 After a splendid Chinese feast - at the Golf club subsidised by pokies, with new friends from the camp site, we woke with frost on the swag.
 This had us heading south smartly.
 We worked our way, always off the bitumen if possible, down along the river to the Menindee Lakes then to Mildura as the clouds gathered on the horizon ahead of us and the first shower of rain in three weeks spattered across the windscreen.
 We had one more night, and feeling a sudden ache in the shoulder the appeal of a motel bedroom in Mildura, with a take away pizza, a bottle of red, and an evening watching Midsomer Murders and Father Brown, propped un on a king sized bed proved irresistible.

 It was a very suitable end to a lovely three week vacation.
 What is clear is that there are marvellous places to visit very close to home.
 All you need is some camping basics and the right weather.